MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 > - **Step 5: Configure connection strings.** Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.
 > - **Step 6: Set up build and release pipelines.** As a final step, Contoso sets up build and release pipelines to create the app, and deploys them to two separate web apps.

-## Step 1: Provision an Azure SQL Database
+## Step 1: Provision Azure SQL Database

-1. Contoso admins select to create a SQL Database in Azure.
+1. Contoso admins select to create an Azure SQL Database instance.

     ![Provision SQL](./media/contoso-migration-refactor-web-app-sql/provision-sql1.png)